UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 ## 🤖 Telegram bot setup

 If you want to deploy your own version of this bot, you will need to have a telegram bot available.
-You should read [this guide](https://core.telegram.org/bots#3-how-do-i-create-a-bot) for more details, but in short:
+You should read [this guide](https://core.telegram.org/bots#how-do-i-create-a-bot) for more details, but in short:

 - Send a message to [@Botfather](https://t.me/botfather)
 - Follow the guided procedure
-- You will recieve a token.
+- You will receive a token.
 Whoever knows that token has complete control over your bot, so handle it with care
 - You will need that token later, for it is a needed value in the settings

 ## 📂 Project structure